JhonathanAlejandro01/holbertonschool-low_level_programming/0x17-doubly_linked_lists/README.md

   function that returns the sum of all the data (n) of a double linked list.
 * 6-sum_dlistint.c
 * 7-insert_dnodeint.c

+  funtion that insert a new node at given position.
 * 8-delete_dnodeint.c